 HOPS Labour Solutions — reviews, conditions, salary 2026

 HOPS Labour Solutions is one of the biggest and oldest operators of the Seasonal Worker scheme in the UK.
 The brand has existed since 1989.
 Every year it places about 12,000 workers on farms across the country.
-It actively recruits from Uzbekistan, Kyrgyzstan, Kazakhstan and Tajikistan.
-The portal is available in Russian.
+It recruits from Uzbekistan, Kyrgyzstan, Kazakhstan and Tajikistan, but the 2026 intake is already closed — the next registration window will be for the 2027 season.
+HOPS has no permanent portal: registration opens for a few days at a time on the recruitment-instructions page (Russian and English).
 Basic rate — £12.71/hour (NMW 2026).
 Applying through the operator is free.
 You only pay for the visa (£340).

 About the operatorHistory, registration, licencesince 1989